One Armed Woman Goes Viral With Hilarious Tinder Bio

 San Diego native Lauren has won the internet with her hilarious Tinder bio.

-The 21-year-old’s profile on the dating app has gone viral after it was shared online this week.
-Last year Lauren lost her arm in a moped accident and rather than ignore it, decided to put it right there in her bio, mocking it with the line: “hands down the best catch on tinder”
+The 21-year-old’s profile on the dating app went viral after it was shared online in 2017, and it was so good, it’s going viral again.
+Lauren lost her arm in a moped accident and rather than ignore it, decided to put it right there in her bio, mocking it with the line: “hands down the best catch on tinder.”

-“face 10/10, body 9/10, personality 20/10, arms 1/2”
+“Face 10/10, body 9/10, personality 20/10, arms 1/2”

 She also put her occupation as “arms dealer”.

-Someone screenshot the profile and posted it to Twitter, captioning the picture: “I can already tell she has the best personality by her job title”
+Someone screenshot the profile and posted it to Twitter, captioning the picture: “I can already tell she has the best personality by her job title.”

-I can already tell she has the best personality by her job title pic.twitter.com/uyK7DJCN0M

 It didn’t take long for the profile to go viral on Twitter and Reddit with most dying to swipe on her.